jberkenbilt/qpdf/manual/encryption.rst

   Password protection is distinct from encryption.
 This point is often misunderstood.
 A PDF file can be encrypted without being password-protected.
-The intent of PDF encryption was that there would be two passwords: a *user password* and an *owner password*.
+The intent of PDF encryption was that there would be two passwords: an *user password* and an *owner password*.
   Either password can be used to retrieve the encryption key.
 A conforming reader is supposed to obey the security restrictions if the file is opened using the user password but not if the file is opened with the owner password. :command:`qpdf` makes no distinction between which password is used to open the file.
-The distinction made by conforming readers between the user and owner password is what makes it common to create encrypted files with no password protection.
+The distinction made by conforming readers between user and owner passwords is what makes it common to create encrypted files with no password protection.
 This is done by using the empty string as the user password and some secret string as the owner password.
-When a user opens the PDF file, the empty string is used to retrieve the encryption key, making the file usable, but a conforming reader restricts certain operations from the user.
+When a user opens the PDF file, the empty string is used to retrieve the encryption key, making the file usable, but a conforming reader restricts certain operations for the user.

 What does all this mean?
 Here are a few things to realize.

-- Since the user password and the owner password are both used to recover the encryption key, but the encryption key is the same, there is *fundamentally no way* to prevent an application from disregarding the security restrictions on a file.
+- Since the user password and the owner password are both used to recover the same encryption key, there is *fundamentally no way* to prevent an application from disregarding the security restrictions on a file.
 Any software that can read the encrypted file at all has the encryption key.